Example Collaborative Projects at the MGHPCC.

 The projects listed above are just a few among the many collaborative projects utilizing the MGHPCC.
 If you would like your collaborative project listed here please contact email@example.com

 The Center for Data Science (CDS) in the College of Information and Computer Sciences (CICS) at the University of Massachusetts Amherst (UMass Amherst) is the campus’s leading interdisciplinary hub for data science education, research, and industry collaboration.
-Best known for their foundational work in machine learning, natural language processing, and computer vision, the nearly 40 CDS-affiliated computer scientists are internationally renowned researchers and educators across many data science speciality areas.
-Their software runs in Fortune 500 companies; their research is among the most cited in its field; and their graduates have become leaders in business and academia.
-CDS promotes closer collaboration among the 150+ affiliated faculty across the UMass campus and the regional Five College Consortium, and fosters new educational programs in data science at all degree levels.
+Best known for their foundational work in machine learning, natural language processing, and computer vision, the nearly 40 CDS-affiliated computer scientists are internationally renowned researchers and educators across many data science specialty areas.
+Their software runs in Fortune 500 companies; their research is among the most cited in its field, and their graduates have become leaders in business and academia.
+CDS promotes closer collaboration among the 150+ affiliated faculty across the UMass campus and the regional Five College Consortium and fosters new educational programs in data science at all degree levels.
 Powered by its industry affiliates program and numerous industry-engagement events throughout the academic year, CDS builds intellectually strong, mutually beneficial relationships with industrial partners and entrepreneurs.

 CDS has installed the Gypsum cluster at this location.
 Gypsum is a large cluster of computers, each of which contains four NVIDIA GPU cards.
 There are 75 nodes with four NVIDIA Titan-X GPUs, and 25 nodes with four NVIDIA M40 GPUs.
-The work proposed here will be performed in part using high performance computing equipment obtained under a grant from the Collaborative R&D Fund managed by the Massachusetts Technology Collaborative.
+The work proposed here will be performed in part using high-performance computing equipment obtained under a grant from the Collaborative R&D Fund managed by the Massachusetts Technology Collaborative.

-The C3DDB project brings together major research universities, established commercial organizations and new startups in Massachusetts to accelerate life-science research and innovation, allowing these entities to capitalize and gain competitive advantage in a life science world where data generation is rapidly outpacing capacity to analyze data.
+The C3DDB project brings together major research universities, established commercial organizations and new startups in Massachusetts to accelerate life-science research and innovation, allowing these entities to capitalize and gain a competitive advantage in a life science world where data generation is rapidly outpacing capacity to analyze data.
 The project’s three main objectives are:

 - Boost individual and collaborative research in big-data enhanced life science research among the university partners of the MGHPCC.